andregoobloo/cv-app/README.md

-# cv-app
+# CV Web Application

-Web App for a basic CV Application
+An easy way to build a simple CV